facebook/react/docs/tutorial/tutorial.md

     };
   }

+  // leave other methods the same as before
 ```

 Each time we move we shall toggle `xIsNext` by flipping the boolean value and saving the state.
 Now update Board's `handleClick` function to flip the value of `xIsNext`.